telerik/xaml-docs/controls/radlistbox/how-to/group-items.md

 ---
 title: How to group items
 page_title: How to group items
-description: Check our "How to group items" documentation article for the RadListBox WPF control.
+description: Check our &quot;How to group items&quot; documentation article for the RadListBox WPF control.
 slug: radlistbox-how-to-group-items
 tags: how,to,group,items
 published: True